kylegilman/video-embed-thumbnail-generator/readme.txt

 Some of it will work without FFMPEG.
 You can generate embed codes for your videos on any host because that part of the plugin is JavaScript running in your browser.
 But without FFMPEG you won't be able to generate thumbnails or generate HTML5 videos.
 There is no way around this.
 A program has to read the video files in order to generate the thumbnails, and FFMPEG is the best one I've found to do that.

+= Why doesn't the encoding progress bar work on Windows? =

+Because I can't figure out how to do it.
+Windows works a little differently from Linux, and I don't understand it enough to get it to work.

 == Screenshots ==

 1. Thumbnail & Embed Options in the Media Library/Insert Video page.
+2. Encoding in progress.
-2. "Embed from Url" tab.
+3. "Embed from Url" tab.
-3. Shortcode inserted into the post content by the plugin.
+4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 2.0 - February 20, 2012=
+* Large rewrite to fix several security issues.
+Full server paths are no longer exposed in the Media Upload form, all AJAX calls are handled through wp_ajax, and nonces are checked.
+* Video encoding shows progress bar on Linux servers.
+* Ability to cancel encoding added.
+* Option to encode 720p or 1080p H.264 videos.
+* Videos recorded on phones in portrait mode (tall and skinny) will not end up sideways if FFMPEG version .10 or later is installed.
+* Thumbnail generation process uses fancy jQuery animation.
+* Better check for FFMPEG.
+Should actually work in Windows now.

 = 1.1 - January 8, 2012 =
 * Includes Strobe Media Playback files so Flash Player is now hosted locally, which allows skinning.